ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

     return None
 ```

-To generate the plot we use the following function:
+To generate the plot we use the following function (which has been used for previous lab as well):
 ```
 def generatePlot(count,plotName):
     print(count.most_common(15))